apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

 Important Notes
 ===============

-This plugin also assumes that the content requested is cacheable.
+This plugin assumes that the content requested is cacheable.

 Any first block server response that is not a 206 is passed directly down to the client.
 If that response is a '200' only the first